 - A resident of the municipality where he or she wishes to vote for at least 10 days before the election.
 The elector must also be registered in order to receive an absentee ballot.

 TO OBTAIN AN ABSENTEE BALLOT YOU MUST MAKE A REQUEST IN WRITING (this can be an email or fax)

-- Personally go to the clerk's office when the clerk is available, complete a written application, and vote an absentee ballot.
+- Personally go to the clerk's office when the clerk is available and vote an absentee ballot.

 - OR Request an absentee ballot by letter.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.

 - You have to show a photo ID to obtain an absentee ballot.
 You also have to to be a registered elector.

 Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the town clerk.

 For information, Contact the BARNES TOWN CLERK: 715-795-2782